SOCIAL MEDIA + NEWS

 Brown has been painting since age 7, when he discovered art at a Salvation Army after-school day camp.
 While there were a number of crafts and activities to keep the children busy until their parents came to get them, Brown got his first opportunity to put brush to canvas as well as clothing.
 Following his passion for art and design into high school, Brown created his own clothing line.
 From there he sold shirts out of his backpack before attending The Art Institute of Atlanta and graduating with a degree in design in 2007.
 He now has his own graphic design business and partnered with several non-profits, allowing him to share his artistic knowledge with people from less privileged communities and “connect with those that may possess a real passion for it.”

 In addition to his banner, Brown’s work will also be featured in the Maryland Hall portion of the exhibit.
 His paintings will hang in the same halls where he had begged his grandparents to sign him up for classes as a child, he said.
 “It’s always been a dream of mine to do something in Maryland Hall,” Brown said.

 Breonna Taylor’s mother, Tamika Palmer, and family visit mural painted by Annapolis artists at Chambers Park

 Tamika Palmer shouldn’t be here.
 She should be 600 miles away at her home, in Louisville, Kentucky, with her family and first-born daughter.
 Instead, Palmer and about 30 family members — aunts, uncles, cousins, siblings — have gathered at a basketball court in Annapolis to witness the mural now stretching out before their feet.
 (Click photo to read full story)

-NBA Team Washington Wizards acknowledged DMV Artist Cell Spitfire on twitter for his artwork and his dedicated work to the local community.
+NBA Team Washington Wizards acknowledge DMV Artist Cell Spitfire on twitter for his artwork and his dedicated work to the local community.

 Artists, volunteers paint mural of Breonna Taylor at Historic Chambers Park in Annapolis, MD